1457 Design Reissue Applications and Patents [R-11.2013]

 A reissue application can be filed for a design patent in the same manner that a reissue application is filed for a utility patent.
-There are, however, a few aspects of a design reissue application that are addressed as follows:
+There are, however, a few procedures specific to design reissue applications as explained below.

 I. EXPEDITED EXAMINATION PROCEDURE

-Design reissue applications requesting expedited examination and complying with the requirements of 37 CFR 1.155 are examined with priority and undergo expedited processing throughout the entire course of prosecution in the Office, including appeal, if any, to the Board of Patent Appeals and Interferences.
+Design reissue applications requesting expedited examination and complying with the requirements of 37 CFR 1.155 are examined with priority and undergo expedited processing throughout the entire course of prosecution in the Office, including appeal, if any, to the Patent Trial and Appeal Board.
 All processing is expedited from the date the request is granted.

 Design reissue applicants seeking expedited examination may file a design reissue application in the Office together with a corresponding request under 37 CFR 1.155 pursuant to the guidelines set forth in MPEP § 1504.30.